isomerpages/pa-chingay/index.md

       title: Highlights
       subtitle: Chingay 2025
       id: infopic
-      description: Catch the multi-ethnic performers, 23 food inspired community floats and a 4-storey stage
+      description: Catch the multi-ethnic performers in their dazzling costumes and the largest fleet of 23 food inspired floats as well as a 4-storey stage with
       button: Find out more
       url: /chingayparade2025/
       alt: Image alt text